adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 ## Usage

-Now you must have the cloudinary name which is the username you entered while creating account.
+Now you must have the cloudinary name which is the username you entered while creating your account.
 Check that by going to [console of cloudinary account](https://cloudinary.com/console) .
 I prefer to put it as env variables but there is no harm in exposing to the user.

 Now go to media library section, create directory named `portfolio` and upload the cover photo and name it `website-card` _(convention)_.
 You can use the same photo for blog too but we are going to upload next one with and name it `blog-card` _(convention)_.